code-123-sudo/BackendGPT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-after installation , simply ask your question in input text box
+after installation , simply check your apis in postman, or try to see changes in database after using frontend

 <p align="right">(<a href="#readme-top">back to top</a>)</p>